 How to Measure Customer Success

-Much like any other thing in your organization, the extent of your customer success manager’s success too can be gauged.
+Much like any other thing in your organization, the extent of your customer success can be gauged.

-Following are the most-effective ways of measuring your Customer Success Management:
+Following are the most-effective ways of measuring your customer success:

 1. Net Promoter Score

-This is particularly a helpful metric for SaaS companies, that deals in software and tools for professional growth.
+This is particularly a helpful metric for SaaS companies that deal in software and tools for professional growth.